Grant R. MacGregor, D.Phil.

 Functions for FNDC3 proteins

 A current research goal is to identify the roles of the novel Fndc3 gene family in mammalian reproduction, development and homeostasis, and to understand how FNDC3 proteins function.
 We do so because mice with altered Fndc3 function display pathology found in several common human health conditions that have significant societal and economic impact.
-These include bone fragility, infertility, lactational insufficiency, neonatal acute respiratory distress, non-alcoholic fatty liver disease, obesity, and abnormal skeletogenesis.
+These include bone fragility, infertility, lactational insufficiency, cardiac development, neonatal acute respiratory distress, non-alcoholic fatty liver disease, obesity, and abnormal skeletogenesis.
 FNDC3B is also frequently amplified and over-expressed in both liver and brain cancer, and knockdown of FNDC3B can inhibit metastasis in vivo.
 We predict that understanding how FNDC3 proteins function will provide insight into mechanisms that contribute to human birth defects and adult disease.

 Improved Mouse Models of Late Onset Alzheimer’s Disease